kaitlinmmurphy

 Art and Politics

-Theater and Performance of the Hemispheric Americas
+Performance in the Hemispheric Americas

 Human Rights and Documentary Film

-Memory and the Politics of Place in the Americas
+Memory and the Politics of Place

 Currently Teaching